 Our business model requires that we invest in our capacity well in advance of demand to ensure we can fulfill the expectations for quick delivery of our products to our customers.
-Therefore, during each of 2018, 2017 and 2016 we made significant investments in additional factory space, equipment, and infrastructure in the United States.
+Therefore, during each of 2017, 2016 and 2015 we made significant investments in additional factory space, equipment, and infrastructure in the United States.
 We also made significant investments in infrastructure in Europe in 2017 and significant investments in additional factory space in Japan in 2016.
 We expect to continue to grow in future periods, which will result in the need for additional investments in factory space and equipment.
-We expect that these additional costs for factory and equipment expansion can be absorbed by revenue growth, and allow gross margins by product line to remain relatively consistent over time.
+We expect that these additional costs for factory and equipment expansion can be absorbed by revenue growth, and allow gross margins to remain relatively consistent over time.